projectriff/cli/docs/riff_container.md

 ### Synopsis

-Containers are a mechanism to convert web container source code into container images that can be invoked over HTTP.
-Cloud Native Buildpacks are provided to detect the language, provide a language runtime, install build and runtime dependencies, compile the container, and packaging everything as a container.
+Containers are a mechanism to resolve and detect the latest container image.

-The container resource is only responsible for converting source code into a container.
+The container resource is only responsible for resolving the latest image.
 The container container image may then be deployed as a request handler.
 See `riff handler --help` for detail.

 ### Options